 University of California

-Seeking to understand how non-cancer cells contribute to the development and progression of BRCA breast cancers.
+Goal: To understand how non-cancer cells contribute to the development and progression of BRCA breast cancers.

 Full Research Summary

-Using normal tissue from breast reduction surgery in healthy women, Dr. Lee’s group compared the stromal cells and epithelial cells in BRCA-mutation carriers versus non-mutation carriers.
+What she’s learned so far: Using normal tissue from breast reduction surgery in healthy women, Dr. Lee’s group compared the stromal cells and epithelial cells in BRCA-mutation carriers versus non-mutation carriers.
 They found early changes in cell compositions as well as molecular alterations in the mammoplasty reduction tissues of the BRCA1 carriers, but not unaffected women.

 Eva YHP Lee is the Chancellor’s Professor in the Department of Biological Chemistry at the University of California, Irvine School of Medicine.

 In the late 1980’s, Dr. Lee reported the inactivation of the prototypic tumor suppressor gene, the retinoblastoma susceptibility gene (RB), in breast cancer.
 Subsequently, she and her team investigate how cells repair DNA breaks and identified new players that slow down the cell cycle while DNA damages are being repaired.

 Her laboratory has established several breast cancer models to address the breast-specific function of the breast cancer susceptibility gene, BRCA1.
 They found that BRCA1 plays a role regulating the levels of progesterone receptors (PR).
 Her team has investigated the mechanisms involved and addressed whether anti-progesterone could be used to delay mammary tumors using the model systems.
 In addition, Dr. Lee and her team are exploring the link between the circadian system, BRCA1 and the regulation of female hormones.